techlib/celus/docs/install.rst

 -------------------

-Installation instructions presume that `Apache` webserver is already installed and configured to serve the hostname that you will use for the Celus system.
+Installation instructions presume that `Apache` webserver is already installed and configured to serve the hostname that you will use for the CELUS system.
 In case `shibboleth` is used for authentication, it should also be set up.

 Python
 ------

-`Celus` uses Python 3 (version 3.6 and above).
+`CELUS` uses Python 3 (version 3.6 and above).
 As most of the installation procedure makes use of `ansible` which depends on Python, you will also need Python to run the installation.

 For `ansible` you can decide between Python 2 and Python 3.
 Python 2 is (at the time of writing